 Roof notes: not every roof comment means replacement

-Inspectors frequently flag roofs for aging, exposed fasteners, granular loss, or soft spots.
+Inspectors often flag roofs for aging, exposed fasteners, granular loss, or soft spots.
 Sometimes that means “budget soon,” not “replace immediately.”

-- Roof age (ask for install date and permits/receipts if available)
+- Roof age, including install date and receipts if available

-- Evidence of active leaking (stains, wet decking, attic moisture)
+- Evidence of active leaking, such as stains, wet decking, or attic moisture

 - A roofer’s opinion if the report is unclear